masonitedoors/react-app-loader/README.md

 Support for loading React apps hosted on other websites is available as of version __1.4.0__.

 This can be achived by using a URL to the root of the React app For the 3rd argument in the register method.
-If your React app's asset-manifest.json is https://example.org/my-react-app/asset-manifest.json, use the first part of the URL that does not include asset-manifest.json.
+If your React app's asset-manifest.json is https://example.org/my-react-app/asset-manifest.json, use the first part of the URL (omit asset-manifest.json).

 ```php
 add_action( 'plugins_loaded', function() {